damponsah20/damponsah20/README.md

   <tr align='center'>
       <td>
-      ⚡ Interestingly, one fun fact about me is that I never rest until a task is completed or a better version is produced💞️.
+      ⚡ Interestingly, one fun fact about me is that I never rest until a task is completed or a better version is produced.
       </td>
   </tr>